Living Languages Team

 Gari Tudor-Smith

-Language Work Trainer - Gari Tudor-Smith
+Language Work Facilitator - Gari Tudor-Smith

 Gari Tudor-Smith is a Barada, Yiman, Gangulu and Gureng Gureng linguist.
 Gari is passionate about language and cultural reclamation, empowering First Nations communities and bridging the gap between academic linguistic studies and community self-determination.
 They are currently working on reanalysing legacy language materials and the development of the first Gangulu learner's guide and dictionary.